PrasadBroo/ChatGPT/README.md

 ## Features

-- Multiple chats completions simultaneously
+- Multiple chats completions simultaneously😲
-- Send chat with/without history
+- Send chat with/without history 🧐
-- Choose model from a variety of GPT-3 models
+- Choose model from a variety of GPT-3/GPT-4 models 😃
-- Stores your chats in local storage
+- Stores your chats in local storage 👀
-- Same user interface as the original ChatGPT
+- Same user interface as the original ChatGPT 📺
-- Edit title of the chat
+- Custom chat titles 💬
+- Export/Import your chats 🔼🔽

 ## Requirements